revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 ### 🌎 Update on prior post

 Unfortunately, we do not have any licensing update to provide for Shield / Discover just yet.
-Both are likely to be published in the near future, they are currently blocking on developer time but we are trying to schedule it in.
+Both are likely to be published soon, they are currently blocking on developer time but we are trying to schedule it.